sandoche/CuratedStack-nocode-template/docs/marketing/PRODUCT_HUNT.md

 * https://curatedstacktemplate.learn.uno/
 * https://github.com/sandoche/CuratedStack-nocode-template
 * Open Source, Github, Tech, Developer tools
-* A simple to use template to build a curated directory of websites without or with code
+* A simple to use template to build a curated directory of websites with or without code (using the admin panel)
-<br>⚙️ Change the name / icon / description / google analytics code (using the admin panel or your text editor)
+<br>⚙️ Change the name / icon / description / google analytics code
-<br>📚 Add your categories, and your links (using the admin panel or your text editor)
+<br>📚 Add your categories and your links
 <br>🚀 Deploy for free on Netlify (or Surge, or GitPages)

 ## 3. First comment
 Hello people 👋!

-Curated directory are very popular on Product Hunt, it started with the lengendary Startup Stash, followed by Marketing Stack and hundred of others.
-I myself built 3 curated directory of resources, and my last one <a href="https://undesign.learn.uno">Undesign</a> is very useful (I use it almost everyday) and got pretty popular.
+Curated directories are very popular on Product Hunt, it started with the lengendary Startup Stash, followed by Marketing Stack and hundreds of others.
+I myself built 3 curated directory of resources, and my last one, Undesign, is very useful (I use it myself almost everyday) and got pretty popular.

-Some people asked me how to build a clone of <a href="https://undesign.learn.uno">Undesign</a>, some of them without coding knowledge.
-Therefore I decided to turn it to a <strong>easy to use template for coders</strong>, and go further by making <strong>it usable without a single line of code using Netlify CMS that provides an admin panel to add / edit the content of the website</strong>.
+Some people have asked me how to build a clone of Undesign, some of them without coding knowledge.
+Therefore I decided to turn it to an <strong>easy to use template for coders</strong>, and also I went even further by making <strong>it usable without writing a single line of code using Netlify CMS, that provides an admin panel to add / edit the content of the website for no-coders</strong>.

 <strong>CuratedStack is made for no-coders and coders, it's open source and it's free 🙌</strong>